Whether you just received your official score or you're still preparing, many students wonder what is a good score on the bar exam

 Understanding

-Once you have the memorization down, you need to make sure you understand all the things you have memorized.
-Ensure that you can explain the principles and functions of the laws and codes you now know by memory.
+Once you have the memorization down, you need to make sure you understand all the content you’ve absorbed.
+Ensure that you can explain the principles and functions of the laws and codes you now know like the back of your hand.

 Explain the concepts out loud, explain the concepts to laypeople.
 You should have created outlines that help you both memorize and understand the material you will be tested on, use them, and refine them.